 What Parents Should Know

-• Ticket Options: If you think this could become a tradition, consider the 20-game membership packages, which include perks and are customizable.
+- Ticket Options: If you think this could become a tradition, consider a membership package, which include perks and are customizable.

-• Sensory-friendly: If this all sounds like a lot for your little one, know that Oracle Park offers sensory bags for checkout at Guest Services.
+- Sensory-friendly: If this all sounds like a lot for your little one, know that Oracle Park offers sensory bags for checkout at Guest Services.
 They include noise-canceling headphones, fidget tools, cue cards, and weighted lap pads.
+As of 2026 a Sensory Pod has been added in Lower Center Field.

 Bottom Line